Sean Bailey: B5 Studios

-On October 28, 2025, Bailey launched B5 Studios described as an innovative studio designed to empower creatives with cutting-edge technology to create premium content across film, television, and emerging formats.
-Bailey serves as Founder and CEO of B5 which is backed by RedBird Capital Partners.
+On October 28, 2025, Bailey launched B5 Studios, described as an innovative studio designed to empower creatives with cutting-edge technology to create premium content across film, television, and emerging formats.
+Bailey serves as Founder and CEO of B5, which is backed by RedBird Capital Partners.
 B5’s executive team also includes producers Justin Springer and Jeff Silver, as Head of Creative and Head of Production, respectively.
-The company’s Advisory Board consists of Ed Catmull, Pixar Co-founder and former President of Pixar and Disney Animation; Jason Blum, producer and Blumbhouse Founder & CEO; Dr. Maneesh Agrawala, Stanford professor and Director of Stanford’s Brown Institute for Media Innovation; Dr. Georgia Gkioxari, Caltech professor and Meta AI researcher; Yair Landau, former Sony Pictures Vice Chair and former Partner at MK Capital; Doug Shapiro, Senior Advisor at Boston Consulting Group and former Chief Strategy Officer for Turner; and Kareem Daniel, Executive Advisor at KKR & Co. and Former Chairman of Disney Media and Entertainment Distribution.
+The company’s Advisory Board consists of Ed Catmull, Pixar Co-founder and former President of Pixar and Disney Animation; Jason Blum, producer and Blumhouse Founder & CEO; Dr. Maneesh Agrawala, Stanford professor and Director of Stanford’s Brown Institute for Media Innovation; Dr. Georgia Gkioxari, Caltech professor and Meta AI researcher; Yair Landau, former Sony Pictures Vice Chair and former Partner at MK Capital; Doug Shapiro, Senior Advisor at Boston Consulting Group and former Chief Strategy Officer for Turner; and Kareem Daniel, Executive Advisor at KKR & Co. and Former Chairman of Disney Media and Entertainment Distribution.

 B5 launched with an array of relationships, including multiple R&D projects with Meta, along with several active content projects with top creatives.

-Board service and affiliations
+Board membership and affiliations

-In 2012, Bailey was named to the board of Sundance Institute, where he serves as vice chair.
-In 2015, he joined the Board of Trustees at Caltech, also serving on its JPL Committee.
-In 2025, it was announced that Bailey is on the board of SNK Studios, a new film, television, and live events studio backed by MiSK Group, SNK and MBC Group, and led by Erik Feig as CEO.
+In 2012, Bailey was named to the board of Sundance Institute, where he is vice chair.
+In 2015, he joined the Board of Trustees at Caltech and its JPL Committee.
+In 2025, it was announced that Bailey is on the board of SNK Studios, a new film, television, and live events studio backed by MiSK Group, SNK, and MBC Group, and led by Erik Feig as CEO.